2017–18 New Orleans Privateers women's basketball team

 The 2017–18 New Orleans Privateers women's basketball team represented the University of New Orleans during the 2017–18 NCAA Division I women's basketball season.
-The Privateers were led by seventh year head coach Keeshawn Davenport and played their home games at the Lakefront Arena.
+The Privateers were led by seventh-year head coach Keeshawn Davenport and played their home games at the Lakefront Arena in New Orleans, Louisiana.
 They were members of the Southland Conference.
-They finished the season 15–15, 11–7 in Southland play to finish in a three way tie for fourth place.
+They finished the season 15–15, 11–7 in Southland play, to finish in a three-way tie for fourth place.
 They lost in the first round of the Southland women's tournament to Abilene Christian.

 Previous season

-The Privateers finished the season 14–15 overall and 9–9 in Southland play to finish in fifth place.
+The Privateers finished the season 14–15 overall and 9–9 in Southland play, to finish in fifth place.
 Their season ended when they lost in the first round of the Southland women's tournament.